 While allaying the above mentioned fears over technology can help ease people’s reluctance to change, managers should also recognize that mistakes or overlooked issues may breed resistance.
 Those who are pushing for the new technology may be blindsided by such resistance, and the worst thing they can do is push this resistance aside.
 This is why it's necessary to anticipate opposition and be open to dialogue.

-Related article: Challenges of implementing new technology and how to address them
+Related article: Addressing the challenges of implementing new technology

 The importance of communication